Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

 1. Do you have a [conflicting addon](setup.md#conflicting-add-ons) installed?

-1. As a generalized version of the above, try disabling all of your add-ons other than the mandatory ones listed in the setup page.
+1. Try disabling all of your add-ons other than the mandatory ones listed in the setup page.
     Note that you have to restart Anki after disabling the add-ons for the changes to take effect.

     If it works after this step, please let me know which add-on(s) conflicts with this note type!